Indigenous Consultation & Engagement™ - Vancouver - November 22, 2017 | 8:30am - 4:00pm

 - Practice protocol and interactions

-Suggested Pre-requisite: To ensure you receive the most benefit from this training we highly suggest previous attendance in our Working Effectively with Indigenous Peoples™or completion of Working Effectively with Indigenous Peoples™ online.
+Suggested Pre-requisite: To ensure you receive the most benefit from this training we highly suggest previous attendance in our Working Effectively with Indigenous Peoples™.
 This training is a continuation of the learning in our prerequisite training.

 “I took the first course, Working Effectively with Aboriginal Peoples® which was fantastic and I feel the same about this one.
 I have taken other Consultation courses which left me with questions and confused.
 This one not so.
 It was a very good course.”
 C.N. · Fisheries & Oceans Canada